Postdoctoral Opportunities

 Responsibilities:

 Join our Center team to provide evidence-based therapy and testing services to the greater Washington DC community, with a focus on cultural sensitivity, accessibility, and equity.
-Our Postdoctoral Fellow will have an opportunity to gain experience working with young adults, particularly college aged clients.
-Specifically, the fellow will engage in comprehensive testing of college students with ADHD, anxiety, depression and other comorbidities, and assist in developing appropriate recommendations for college accommodations.
+Our Postdoctoral Fellow will have an opportunity to gain experience working with adolescents and young adults, as well as nontraditional college students.
+Specifically, the fellow will engage in therapy and comprehensive testing of adolescents and college students with ADHD, learning challenges, anxiety, depression and other comorbidities, and assist in developing appropriate recommendations for academic accommodations and treatment recommendations.
 This will include consultation with our colleagues across George Mason University, as well as our psychiatric nurse practitioner.
-Our Fellow will also learn and offer brief intervention services through our unique stepped care model (https://ccmh.gmu.edu/services) and provide evidence based therapy to young adults seen in our community based clinic.
+Our Fellow will also learn and offer brief intervention services through our unique stepped care model (https://ccmh.gmu.edu/services) and provide evidence-based therapy to adolescents and young adults seen in our community-based clinic.
 Additional optional experiences include helping supervise doctoral students in our clinical science program or other community-based projects of interest.

 Required Qualifications: